 - You may still need to wear glasses after surgery

 In an effort to reduce the need for glasses after cataract surgery, some patients opt for Monovision.
 During this process, one Monofocal IOL is set for near vision in one eye and a different Monofocal IOL is set for distance vision in the other eye.
-Discuss this option in depth with Dr. Boozalis to understand the pros and cons of Monovision in Victoria, Texas.
+Discuss this option in depth with our team to understand the pros and cons of Monovision.

 Lifestyle Lens Option